Teminayo/Teminayo/README.md

-🖐️ Hi,My name is Ibinayo.B.T aka Teminayo
+# Hi, I'm Ibinayo B.T.
+(Teminayo) 👋

+📈 Data Analyst | Data Scientist
-📈 I am a data Analyst who is passionate about turning data into information and solving problems.

-👀 I am currently Interested in Data Analysis and Data Sciences.
+I am passionate about transforming data into actionable insights and solving complex problems with data.
+Currently, I am focusing on Data Analysis and Data Science.

+## 🌟 Technical Skills

-🌱 My technical skills are;Data mining and data collection, using  Kobo toolbox to generate primary data.Cleaning,coding, and analyzing of datasets with statistical tools such as Excel, SPSS, R and using SQL to query database.
+Data Collection & Mining: Experienced in using tools like Kobo Toolbox to generate primary data.
+Data Cleaning & Coding: Proficient in cleaning, coding, and analyzing datasets with statistical tools such as Excel, SPSS, Python, and R.
+Database Querying: Skilled in using SQL to query databases efficiently.

-🌆 Data visualization using Excel,Tableau and Power Bi.
+Data Visualization: Adept at visualizing data using Excel, Tableau, and Power BI.

-👩‍💻 I am learning currently learning  Python.
+## 🌱 Currently Learning

+Cloud Computing: Enhancing my skills in cloud computing to leverage its potential in data management and analysis

+## 👯 Collaboration

-👯 I am also open to collaboration with other data Professionals to help improve my skills.
+I am open to collaborating with other data professionals to further hone my skills and contribute to exciting projects.

+## 📫 Contact Me

-📫 You can  reach me teminayoo@gmail.com
+Feel free to reach out to me at teminayoo@gmail.com